 If you decide that you no longer want to switch your supplier, just contact your new supplier and let them know.
 You have a cooling off period of 14 days.
 In this time, they will be able to cancel the switch for you without interrupting your supply.

-Once you’ve signed up, keep an eye on your emails from Health Service Discounts for more information about the new tariffs.
+Once you’ve signed up to our website, keep an eye on your emails from Health Service Discounts for more information about the new tariffs.

 Have you used the NHS Energy Switch before?
 How much did you save?
 Let us know in the comments section below.

-*10% of customers switching their gas and electricity bills with energyhelpline (and their partners) between 1st Feb 2016 and 16th Nov 2017 saved £537 or more.
-Survey of over 100,000 switches
+* Our switching partner energyhelpline.com compares all publicly available energy tariffs under the OFGEM Confidence Code.
+10% of customers switching their gas and electricity bills with energyhelpline (and their partners) between 1st Jan 2017 and 1st Nov 2018 saved £458 or more.

 Jess is our Digital Marketing Apprentice who loves making creative content to help healthcare staff save money.